 In my quest to transform shame into self-love, both personally and collectively, I feel especially compelled to shine a light on sexual shame and to illuminate pathways of healing and transformation in this area.
 One of the most stigmatized and shameful experiences in the realm of sexuality is related to Sexually Transmitted Infections (STIs).
 Although millions of people contract STIs each year, it is something that is rarely talked about because of the way that shame creates a breeding ground for silence.

 Although many individuals are asymptomatic, and therefore don’t know they have an STI, most people do experience an STI at some point in their lives.
 Let’s look at some facts.
 About 80% of sexually active people contract the Human Papilloma Virus (HPV).
-Approximately 1 in 5 people have Herpes Simplex Virus 1 (HSV-1) and about 70% of people have Herpes Simplex Virus 2 (HSV-2).
+Approximately 1 in 5 people have Herpes Simplex Virus 1 (HSV-1) and about 70% of people have Herpes Simplex Virus 2 (HSV-2), people will then use medications such as valtrex to help calm the outbreaks when they occur.
 Other STIs, like Chlamydia, Hepatitis, and Gonorrhea are very common as well.

 Considering how common STIs are, it’s interesting and telling how infrequently there are open and honest conversations on this topic, both within our homes and in the larger community.
 Shame, accompanied by its good friends — fear and self-judgment — often slam the door shut on authentic, vulnerable dialogue, which eliminates the possibility for healing and transformation and leads to more of the same.
 Shame, silence, self-judgment…repeat.